Presidency of Ulysses S. Grant: South Carolina 1876

-Financial affairs
+Financial policy

 Panic of 1873

-Between 1868 and 1873, the American economy was robust, primarily caused by railroad building, manufacturing expansion, and thriving agriculture production.
+Between 1868 and 1873, the American economy was robust, primarily caused by railroad building, manufacturing expansion, and thriving agricultural production.
 Financial debt, however, particularly in railroad investment, spread throughout both the private and federal sectors.
 The market began to break in July 1873 when the Brooklyn Trust Company went broke and closed.
 Secretary Richardson sold gold to pay for $14 million in federal bonds.
 Two months later, the Panic of 1873, collapsed the national economy.
 On September 17, the stock market crashed, followed by the New York Warehouse & Security Company, September 18, and the Jay Cooke & Company, September 19, both going bankrupt.
 On September 19, Grant ordered Secretary Richardson, Boutwell's replacement, to purchase $10 million in bonds.
-Richardson complied using greenbacks to expand the money supply.
+Richardson complied by using greenbacks to expand the money supply.
 On September 20, the New York Stock Exchange (NYSE) closed for ten days.
 Traveling to New York, Grant met with Richardson to consult with bankers, who gave Grant conflicting financial advice.

 Returning to Washington, Grant and Richardson sent millions of greenbacks from the treasury to New York to purchase bonds, stopping the purchases on September 24.
-By the beginning of January 1874, Richardson had issued a total of $26 million greenbacks from the Treasury reserve, into the economy, relieving Wall Street, but not stopping the national Long Depression, that would last 5 years.
+By the beginning of January 1874, Richardson had issued a total of $26 million greenbacks from the Treasury reserve into the economy, relieving Wall Street, but not stopping the national Long Depression, which would last 5 years.
 Thousands of businesses, depressed daily wages by 25% for three years, and brought the unemployment rate up to 14%.